karaKaan/karaKaan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my Bachelor Thesis
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PERN-Stack, Sass

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am a Coffee-drinker and a Cat Person -->
--->